-(1) Income from industrial mining, commercial or financial enterprises shall be taxable only in the State in which a permanent establishment is situated.
+(1) Income from industrial, mining, business or financial enterprises shall be taxable only in the State in whose territory a permanent establishment is located.

-(2) When an enterprise has permanent establishments in both Contracting States, each State may tax only the income derived from the operations of the permanent establishments situated in its territory.
+(2) When a company has permanent establishments in both Contracting States, each State may tax only the income arising from the activity of the permanent establishments within its territory.

-(5) If taxpayers with business in both Contracting States do not keep regular accounts showing separately and exactly the profits accruing to the permanent establishments situated in each State, the amount of profit taxable by each State may be determined by apportioning the total earnings in proportion to the turnover realized in each of them.
+(4) Where taxpayers whose business spans the territories of the two Contracting States do not keep proper accounts showing clearly and exactly the profits attributable to permanent establishments located in either State, the profit to be respectively taxed by these States can be determined by apportioning the overall earnings in proportion to the turnover realized in each of them.